, also Static Connection

 is a predefined possible synapse connection between two specific neurons (or between any two devices in Netlab).

-Latent Connection is a Netlab term with no direct analog in the study of biological neural networks.
+Latent Connection is a Netlab term with no direct analog in the study of biological neural networks, though one might loosely interpret it as being similar to the concept of a silent synapse

 Difference between LC's and RPs